 Trigeminal neuralgia (or tic douloureux) is sometimes described as the most excruciating pain known to humanity.
 The pain typically involves the lower face and jaw, although sometimes it affects the area around the nose and above the eye.
 This intense, stabbing, electric shock-like pain is caused by irritation of the trigeminal nerve, which sends branches to the forehead, cheek and lower jaw.
 It is usually limited to one side of the face.

 Stereotactic radiosurgery delivers a single, highly concentrated dose of ionizing radiation to a small, precise target at the trigeminal nerve root.
 Over a period of time and as a result of radiation exposure, the slow formation of a lesion in the nerve interrupts transmission of pain signals to the brain.
 It is, however, critical that the procedure be done by a team experienced with this application of SRS, as the target is at the brainstem and there is a risk of injury, given the high dose of radiation used.

 At some centers, patients who have Parkinson's disease, epilepsy or some form of psychoneurosis (such as obsessive compulsive disorder) may be treated on an experimental basis with stereotactic radiosurgery.
 More recently, with the advent of frameless techniques, stereotactic radiosurgery is being used for spine lesions, more frequently metastatic lesions and less often, benign spine tumors.

-Types of Stereotactic Radiosurgery
+Types of Stereotactic Radiosurgery Procedures

 After doctors attach a stereotactic frame to the patient's head with pins, computed tomography (CT or CAT scan) and magnetic resonance imaging (MRI) are used to determine the precise location of the tumor in the patient's brain.
 Lesions from five to 40 millimeters can be treated with the Gamma Knife procedure.
 If the patient has an AVM, an angiogram and a CT scan are performed with the frame attached.
 The Gamma Knife consists of a sphere containing 201 Cobolt-60 sources, which are positioned so that the beams are targeted toward the patient's head.
 The patient's head is placed within a cavity in the instrument and covered by a helmet that narrows the beams, shielding the head from unwanted radiation.
 The radiation is controlled by the percentage of the 201 ports that are used, the number of exposures and the head position.
 Computer-guided dosimetry is specified to match the lesion.
 Different beam sizes are available by using different helmets with holes of various sizes.
 Lesions from 5 to 40 millimeters can be treated.
 Surgeons can perform multiple exposures by readjusting the helmet and head position to achieve different lesion shapes.
 This procedure takes approximately 30 minutes.